 The Renaissance Of The Original Pioneers

-The new whiskey making team is drawing inspiration from the Kinahans long-lasting heritage, returning to the brand's original pioneering culture, focus on wood and different maturation methods.
+Today Kinahan's is enjoying its renaissance across over 30 export markets.
+In 2019 Kinahan's became the world's first Irish producer to create whiskey made in Hybrid Casks.
+The new whiskey making team is drawing inspiration from the Kinahans long-lasting heritage, returning to the brand's original pioneering culture, focusing on rare and unusual wood types and different maturation techniques.